NonoHM/nonohm.github.io/_posts/2023-11-27-THM-CTF-OhSINT.md

 **What is the person's password?**

-After digging in his blog's source code, we can see a weird string appearing.
+After digging into his blog's source code, we can see a weird string appearing.

 ![Blog Source Code](/assets/img/images/thm_ctf_ohsint/Bk5O25MBT.png)